PedroZappa/42_minitalk/README.md

 static void ft_send_msg(pid_t pid, char *msg);
 ```

-* To keep track of the current index of the message being sent, a local integer variable `i` is created and initialized to 0.\
+* To keep track of the current index of the message being sent, a local integer variable `i` is created and initialized to 0.
-* `msglen` is declared to store the length of the message.
+* Before sending the message we must first take the `message`'s length into the integer variable `msglen`.
 ```c
 int i;
 int msglen;